 To reserve a room, please review the following policy first.
 Then, you may proceed to the reservation page by clicking Reserve Now at the bottom of this page.

 All groups approved to use a Village Center public meeting room are subject to these regulations.

 meeting room Use Policy

 Approved by the Library Board on March 13, 2006.
-Updated October 14, 2015.
+Revised July 27, 2022

 - The Village Board

 - Village committees, commissions, boards and departments to carry on functions relating to the government and/or health, education, safety, culture and general welfare of the citizens of the Village of Shorewood

 - Shorewood community and school groups

 - Non-profit organizations, community and neighborhood groups

 Groups other than Village of Shorewood departments may only use the meeting space twice per month.
 Special events requiring use of the room for a full day or multiple days in a row, other than those held by Village of Shorewood departments, requires at least one week advance notice and authorization and approval from the Library Director, in consultation with the Senior Resource Center when applicable.

 The Village Center meeting room and Spector conference room may be reserved up to six months in advance.
 The room may be reserved up to six hours in a day subject to availability.
 Reservations must be made at least 24 hours in advance if the request is made on a weekday business day, and 48 hours in advance if the request is made on Saturday, Sunday or holiday.
 Reservations are made via the library webpage using reservation software.